isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 There are exactly two kinds of data members:

-* A: Ones that don’t participate in the object’s invariant.
+* A: Ones that don't participate in the object's invariant.
 Any combination of values for these members is valid.
-* B: Ones that do participate in the object’s invariant.
-Not every combination of values is meaningful (else there’d be no invariant).
+* B: Ones that do participate in the object's invariant.
+Not every combination of values is meaningful (else there'd be no invariant).
 Therefore all code that has write access to these variables must know about the invariant, know the semantics, and know (and actively implement and enforce) the rules for keeping the values correct.

 Data members in category A should just be `public` (or, more rarely, `protected` if you only want derived classes to see them).
-They don’t need encapsulation.
+They don't need encapsulation.
 All code in the system might as well see and manipulate them.

 Data members in category B should be `private` or `const`.
 This is because encapsulation is important.
 To make them non-`private` and non-`const` would mean that the object can't control its own state: An unbounded amount of code beyond the class would need to know about the invariant and participate in maintaining it accurately -- if these data members were `public`, that would be all calling code that uses the object; if they were `protected`, it would be all the code in current and future derived classes.
 This leads to brittle and tightly coupled code that quickly becomes a nightmare to maintain.
 Any code that inadvertently sets the data members to an invalid or unexpected combination of values would corrupt the object and all subsequent uses of the object.